Wisconsin vs. Army NCAA Football Odds, Plays and Insights | October 16, 2021

 Army Stats and Trends

-- Army has two wins against the spread in five games this season.
+- So far this season Army has two wins against the spread.

-- Army's games this year have hit the over in 60% of its opportunities (three times in five games with a set point total).

 - The Black Knights have three giveaways this season, while the Badgers have three takeaways .